Maintenance

 Thermoplastic Playground Markings require little maintenance as they are manufactured using a hard-wearing thermoplastic material.
 To keep their vibrant colour the markings can be cleaned using warm soapy water and a yard brush.
 During the Summer months you may find that the playground markings may soften due to heat, they will still be safe to use during this period.

-Our metalwork is fabricated from galvanised or zinc primed and powder coated steel to give a smooth finish.
+Our metalwork is fabricated from galvanised or zinc primed steel which is then powder coated to give a smooth finish.

 Inspection of metalwork should fall within your general maintenance checks but this can be dependent on the location of the play equipment, if equipment is installed in a coastal location it should be inspected more frequently to ensure that no corrosion is present, our recommendation is every 3 months.